EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   The broadcast does not involve client authentication—it just sends the event to the broadcaster (e.g., Pusher or Redis).

 -   Private channels enforce access control at the listening stage (when subscribing), not at the broadcasting stage.

+## BROADCASTING PRESENCE CHANnELS

+-   The presence channel allows you to retrieve information about a user’s activity within a channel.
+Specifically, it provides data such as when a user joins or leaves the channel.

+-   Additionally, you can access the current number of users connected to the channel.

+*   _The presence channel primarily provides three types of information:_

+-   1: When a user joins the channel.
+2: When a user leaves the channel.
+3: A list of users currently connected to the channel.

+-   In a Presence Channel, you don't need to trigger an event manually.
+Instead, you simply listen to the channel, and it automatically provides updates such as when a user joins, leaves, or the list of currently connected users.

+-   Then also create a route for the Presence Channel.